challacade/challachat/README.md

-# ChallaChat
+# ChallaChat (TypeScript)

-Local-first YouTube Live Chat scraper + overlay server.
+Local-first YouTube Live Chat capture + overlay server.
 Drop the overlay into OBS and stream in seconds.
 No cloud, no accounts. ⚡🔒

 - Ultra‑low latency local SSE stream to your overlay
 - Secure & private: all processing runs on your machine